rotexsoft/slim-skeleton-mvc-app/documentation/MVCFUNCTIONALITY.md

 ### SMVC Helper Functions
+* **`sMVC_AddLangSelectionParamToUri(\Psr\Http\Message\UriInterface $uri, string $lang='en_US') : string`:** a helper function for adding lanuage toggle query string parameters to PSR-7 uri objects.
+See **./src/layout-templates/main-template.php** for examples of how this function is used to generate language toggle links in this default layout template that ships with this framework. **\SlimMvcTools\Controllers\BaseController** has an **updateSelectedLanguage()** method that checks for this query string parameter and updates the currently selected language used by the Locale object in the container whose key is **\SlimMvcTools\ContainerKeys::LOCALE_OBJ** each time a controller instance is created.

 * **`sMVC_addQueryStrParamToUri(\Psr\Http\Message\UriInterface $uri,  string $param_name, string $param_value): \Psr\Http\Message\UriInterface`:** a helper function for adding query string parameters to PSR-7 uri objects.

 * **`sMVC_CreateController(\Psr\Container\ContainerInterface $container, $controller_name_from_url, $action_name_from_url, \Psr\Http\Message\ServerRequestInterface $request, \Psr\Http\Message\ResponseInterface $response)`:** used by the route handler to create controllers to handle mvc routes.
 You should not really need to call this function.